mariadb-operator/mariadb-operator/docs/UPGRADE_v0.0.26.md

 Follow these steps for upgrading:

-- In your current `mariadb-operator` version, get a manifest of your `MariaDB` resource:
+- In your current `mariadb-operator` version, make sure the `MariaDB` to migrate is in ready state and get a copy of its manifest:
+> [!IMPORTANT]
+> `MariaDB` must be in a ready state.
 ```bash
 kubectl get mariadbs.mariadb.mmontes.io mariadb-galera -o yaml > mariadb-galera.yaml
 ```